software-mansion/scarb/website/docs/registries/custom-registry.md

 A file that contains all the info about various endpoints of the registry that Scarb needs to be able to operate over.

-Index file has a defined structure:
+The index file has a defined structure:

 ```json
 {